jwieder/django-trainer/README.md

 Select region us-east-1 when deploying to Cloudformation.

 Requires the creation of an IAM role named django-ec2 with AmazonEC2ContainerRegistryPowerUser permission policy assignment.
-This is a one-time account-level and Global setting that does .
+This is a one-time account-level and Global setting that does not require recreation each time the CloudFormation is provisioned.
 See https://testdriven.io/blog/django-docker-https-aws/#iam-role for additional details.

 #### Cloudformation Deployment Walkthrough